Doncic’s 30-point streak hits 8 games as Mavs beat Raptors

 Dinwiddie had 21 points and seven assists for the Mavericks, who have won three straight games after splitting their first six.

-The Mavericks outscored the Raptors 14-2 during the first four minutes of the second half to build a 73-57 lead.
-During the run, Doncic had a 3-pointer, two free throws, two steals, a rebound and an assist.

-Anunoby scored 27 points, Pascal Siakam 18 and Chris Boucher 17 off the bench for the Raptors, who came off wins of 30 points and 43 points.
-The latter, at San Antonio on Monday, was the franchise’s largest road victory margin.
+Anunoby scored 27 points, Pascal Siakam 18 and Chris Boucher 17 off the bench for the Raptors.
+Siakam left the game in the third quarter with what coach Nick Nurse said is probably a groin injury.

-Doncic scored 14 points in the first quarter, playing the full period, and added only two in the second quarter, playing only the final 4 1/2 minutes.

 TIP-INS

-Raptors: G Fred VanVleet, fourth in the NBA in steals, missed his third-consecutive game with lower back stiffness.
-Coach Nick Nurse said he thought VanVleet would play after going through a full practice on Thursday. ”I’m expecting him pretty soon to be back,” Nurse said.
+Raptors: They made 10 steals, nearly equaling their league-leading 10.8 per game, but only outscored the Mavericks 27-26 in points off turnovers. .
+G Fred VanVleet, fourth in the NBA in steals, missed his third-consecutive game with lower back stiffness.
+Nurse said he thought VanVleet would play after going through a full practice on Thursday. ”I’m expecting him pretty soon to be back,” Nurse said.

 UP NEXT